cetic/honeypot/State Ot Art.md

 * Server: honeypot acts as a server and passively waits for client requests
 * Client: honeypot acts as a client and actively initiates requests to servers

-Let's take the example of a honeypot representing a SCADA capable of performing orchestration tasks.
-In the wastewater treatment plant, 2 possibilities exist, the first is the **client** honeypot connects to servers in order to retrieve its tasks for the day.
-It will then execute a series of commands and retrieve information which will be analyzed in order to verify that none of these commands is illegal.
-The second is the reverse role, namely the honeypot **server**, which will provide tasks to its clients.
-It will also collect information that will be analyzed to verify that no client is trying to execute illegal commands and access unauthorized information.
+In the treatment plant, 2 possibilities exist, the first is that a workstation (the honeypot **client**) connects to a server in order to recover tasks.
+The client will first attempt to authenticate and then retrieve a task list.
+All the information answered by the server is collected and analyzed and compared to the expected data in order to determine if the server's answers are correct and therefore if it is legitimate.

+The second is the reverse role, namely the honeypot **server**, which will allow clients to connect so that they retrieve lists of commands to be executed.
+The server honeypot collects authentication information from clients and provides a dummy task list to these clients.
+Customer activity data is collected and analyzed to verify that no customer attempts to execute illegal commands and access unauthorized information.

 ### Topology
 The topology of a honeypot determines its physical, software or logical architecture.
 It is generally represented with nodes connected to each other and defining a structure[^15]: